jncc/defra-eo-data-service-api/README.md

 # eods-api-generate-cloudless-mosaic.ipynb
 First run this Notebook which dowloads a list of all the Sentinel 2 images that are in the Area of interest difined within the Notebook.
 This is saved as two separate cvs that are needed in the EODS_API Notebook.
+Also the username and token proved by the DEFRA EO website must be entered in the config.py script so the Notebook can use them to download the list of images.

 # EODS_API.ipynb
 This Notebook dowloads the lsit og Sentinel 2 sattelite images using the two csv created in the previous Notebook.
 Additionally this Notebook will also create a mosaic of the downloaded images, mask them using a shapefiles and finally calculate the NDVI of the clipped image.